calandradas/Kminder-Mindmap-Joplin-Plugin/README.md

 Kityminder Mindmap Joplin Plugin is a Joplin mind map plug-in built on Baidu Brain Map's open source project Kity Minder.

-Forked from xeden3's joplin-plugin-kity-minder project and made several modifications:
+Forked from xeden3's joplin-plugin-kity-minder project and made several modifications.

+## Features

-    1.Adjusted part of the UI to make it more in line with operating habits.
+* Adjusted part of the UI to make it more in line with operating habits.

-    2.Supports export in JSON, MD, and PNG, and supports import in JSON and MD.
+* Supports export in JSON, MD, and PNG, and import in JSON and MD.

-    3.i18n now supports English, 中文, 日本語, Español, Français and Deutsch.
+* i18n now supports English, 中文, 日本語, Español, Français and Deutsch.

-    4.Supports switching between different languages.
+* Supports switching between different languages.

-    5.Removed the native Kity Minder Baidu image search function, and internationalized all the text.
+* Removed the native Kity Minder Baidu image search function, and internationalized all the text.

+## Roadmap

-Uploading local images and other functions is in developing.
+* Uploading local images is in developing.

+* Others

+## Thanks

 Thanks to the following teams and individuals for their excellent work:

-FEX team and Kity Minder's open source project [kity-minder](https://github.com/fex-team/kityminder-editor.git)
+* FEX team and Kity Minder's open source project [kity-minder](https://github.com/fex-team/kityminder-editor.git)

-wythe0102provided the localized Kity Minder project [local-kity-minder](https://github.com/wythe0102/local-kity-minder)
+* wythe0102provided the localized Kity Minder project [local-kity-minder](https://github.com/wythe0102/local-kity-minder)

-xeden3's Joplin plug-in project build this project foundation [joplin-plugin-kity-minder](https://github.com/xeden3/joplin-plugin-kity-minder)
+* xeden3's Joplin plug-in project build this project foundation [joplin-plugin-kity-minder](https://github.com/xeden3/joplin-plugin-kity-minder)

 ## Compiling and Installation